 The fence here is excellent as far as these types of fences go.
 Keep in mind it’s no precision fence.
 It’s not meant to be, though.
 But holds very well, and it is accurate.
 It lines up straight and is easily adjustable – it’s a low-high fence.

 A holder for Allen keys at the back and a place to keep the fence on the saw while not in use is another bonus.

 Not too much to say here.
-Some users reported product damaged in transport or some sort of damage to the base of the saw.
-While this might be a pain to sort out, this saw has a 5-year warranty, so I recommend to use it.
+Some users reported product damage in transport or some sort of damage to the base of the saw.
+While this might be a pain to sort out, this saw has a 5-year warranty, so I recommend using it.
 Since it’s a heavy machine and shipping costs are quite significant, I’d look around for a place that offers free shipping returns.